 7. Rinse the sample dipper free of milk and place in its carrying container; and

-8. Place sample or samples in cooling medium immediately after collection; and
+8. Place sample or samples in cooling medium immediately after collection; and sampling dippers shall be cleaned and sanitized.

 (F) Specifications Which Are Related to Sampling.